 The Certificate in Maternal and Child Health provides the knowledge and skills that will prepare students to contribute to community programs, research, and other interventions aimed at improving the health and well-being of vulnerable and underserved women, children, and families.
 Students will gain knowledge about the basis of interventions and skills in assessment and methods for program planning.
 All the relevant courses are in GCHB.
 The MCH certificate courses prepare students for leadership roles in managing programs that serve women, infants, children, adolescents, and their families, and pairs well with other public health degrees.

-Offered by: Department of Global Community Health and Behavioral Sciences
+Offered by: Department of Social, Behavioral, and Population Sciences

 The courses required for the certificate provide students with a background in the biologic, sociocultural, behavioral, and policy issues that impact the health of the MCH population.
 Programs will be conceptualized with a sensitivity to cultural diversity within a global context.
 Students will be able to undertake the process of planning and evaluating community programs with a special emphasis on women and children.